Get provider updates and resources about 2020 CCO changes by text or email

 Changes are coming to the Oregon Health Plan in 2020.
 Based on the CCO 2.0 contract awards, providers will see the following changes to CCO service areas.
 For an overview of CCO coverage in 2020, view the service area map.

 Note: Health Share of Oregon has also made changes to their network to better serve Health Share of Oregon members.

-PacificSource Community Solutions will serve members in Lane, Polk and Marion counties starting Jan.
+PacificSource Community Solutions serves members in Lane, Polk and Marion counties starting Jan.
 1, 2020.

 2020 provider network changes

 On Nov.
 12, 2019, OHA announced that members in Clackamas, Multnomah, Washington, Jackson and Lane counties will be reassigned to different CCOs on Jan.
 1, 2020, due to provider network changes.

 - Clackamas, Multnomah and Washington counties: Trillium Community Health Plan does not have a 2020 contract with any Portland-area hospitals, so Health Share of Oregon members will stay with Health Share for 2020.
 Trillium will be ineligible to enroll members in these counties until at least Apr.
 1, 2020.

 - Jackson County: Members have been matched with the CCO that works with their current providers.
 This means some AllCare CCO members will move to Jackson Care Connect to preserve their current relationships with Primecare medical providers.